 Chinese state-owned enterprises (SOEs), within the framework of multi-level principal-agent relationships, are often subject to excessive insider control, unclear managerial responsibilities, and insufficient oversight of managerial decision-making, thereby leading to inefficient investments.
 We focus on SOEs to examine, for the first time in the existing literature, the impact of accountability on their investment efficiency.
 We find robust, causal evidence that enhanced accountability improves investment efficiency of SOEs.
 Moreover, inherent investment stimuli, such as industrial growth potential, corporate growth prospect, financing efficiency, financial reporting quality, corporate governance and managerial experience, complement accountability in boosting investment efficiency.
 Yet, accountability can substitute external stimuli, such as government support and external monitoring, in driving investment efficiency.
 By contrast, at the regional level, higher economic growth, greater financial development, more intense anti-corruption and stronger legal environment amplify the positive effect of accountability on investment efficiency.
 Further analysis reveals that accountability enhances SOE investment efficiency primarily via reducing under-investment and has limited effect in curbing over-investment.
-Our study provides new insights into the real effect of accountability on investments as well as the interplay between accountability and various investment stimuli in improving investment efficiency, and thereby offers valuable implications for internal governance within firms.
+Our study provides new insights into the real effect of accountability on investment efficiency, and thereby offers valuable implications for internal governance within firms.